facebook/react-native-website/website/blog/2022-01-21-react-native-h2-2021-recap.md

 <!--truncate-->

-Specifically, this last half was an [exciting half for both us and the community](/blog/2021/08/19/h2-2021#pushing-the-technology-forward) where we had the opportunity to invest more in our open-source ecosystem.
+Specifically, H2 2021 was an [exciting half for both us and the community](/blog/2021/08/19/h2-2021#pushing-the-technology-forward) where we had the opportunity to invest more in our open-source ecosystem.
 We revamped some of our processes and created new ones from scratch that will help you, us, and the community to enjoy a **better** React Native experience.

 ## Repository Health

-This last half we invested in tackling some of the _OSS debt_ that our repository built up over the years.
+In H2 2021, we invested in tackling some of the _OSS debt_ that our repository built up over the years.
 Specifically, most of our focus was around **pull requests**.
 We built an internal process to make sure all the new pull requests are addressed in a timely manner.

 Although this is not a complete list, we would like to highlight some **impactful** PRs we received from our contributors: